Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Related Work

-In recent years, space object detection utilizing spaceborne observation platforms has garnered increasing attention and become a prominent area of research \cite{11029687}.
+In recent years, space debris detection utilizing spaceborne observation platforms has garnered increasing attention and become a prominent area of research \cite{11029687}.
 The dominant technical paradigm remains traditional model-driven approaches, which typically rely on the detect-before-track (DBT) framework \cite{lin2021new}.
 These methods first extract thousands of candidate targets from individual frames \cite{wang2025anomalous}, followed by multi-frame trajectory association to identify true targets \cite{9185021}.
 However, this pipeline is often complex \cite{cite-spmht,cite-stmht,cite-tmqht}, involving multiple stages with numerous hyperparameters \cite{schuckman2022using}.
 Moreover, it is generally difficult for such methods to simultaneously handle both streak-like and point-like targets under different operational modes \cite{zingarelli2014improving}, such as star tracking and target tracking.
 In recent years, some researchers have begun exploring deep learning-based approaches \cite{cite-sdebrisnet}.
 These methods heavily rely on structural sparsity priors and motion cues of the targets \cite{li2023direction}.
 However, the LSTM-based models they employ often struggle to effectively exploit temporal information \cite{chen2024convolutional}.
 Moreover, these methods typically require initialization during the detection process, which often leads to the exclusion of the initial frames.

-Unlike the aforementioned methods, we take into account the similar kinematic properties shared among stars, as well as the resulting self-similarity induced by these kinematic patterns.
-This perspective allows us to reformulate the space object detection problem within a low-rank and sparse decomposition framework, while minimizing assumptions about the target characteristics.
-This is particularly important since artifacts in astronomical imagery often distort target features.
-Furthermore, we employ a self-attention mechanism to capture the spatiotemporal self-similarity among stars, and explicitly model the consistency of topological relationships across frames to enhance star discrimination.
+Unlike the aforementioned methods, we leverage the structural consistency of stars, specifically their stable geometric relationships across frames, to reformulate space debris detection within a low-rank and sparse decomposition framework.
+We further employ a self-attention mechanism to capture spatiotemporal self-similarity among stars and explicitly model the consistency of topological relationships across frames to enhance star discrimination.